savasy/TurkishWordEmbeddings/README.md

 - ann.py : Neural Network implementaiton
 - Sgd.py :  stochastic gradient descent Implementation
 - Projection.py: It learns a projeciton model from hyponym-hypernym pairs, then it maps a given hyponym to its hypernym.
 This code tests the approach with 10-fold cross validation.
 It uses hyp.csv file(that consist of pairs) and word embeddings.
+- buildOffsetsforMorphemes.py: It takes the embeddings for root and word formation and build offsets.
+It uses pairsForMorpology.txt file and morphemes.txt file.
+Finally it classify the morphemes.

 Word Embedding based Semantic Relation Detection for Turkish Language